cms-opendata-workshop/workshop2021-lesson-analysisflow/_episodes/05-break.md

 exercises: 15
 questions:
 ---
-Break well-deserved, we will see you again inf 15' for the hands-on part of the lesson.
+Break well-deserved, we will see you again in 15' for the hands-on part of the lesson.

 {% include links.md %}